-English Ivy Ground Cover
+English Ivy – Okay Use As Ground Cover Sometimes

 Q: Is it okay to use English ivy as a ground cover so long as I keep it off trees and structures?

 A: Many will disagree with the following but I’ll say it anyway: there are situations where English is the only plant I can think of that would be useful, such as covering a steep incline that’s in deep shade.